 Don Hrutfiord runs a beef operation along with his wife Mary and son Chris near Drayton Harbor, just south of Blaine.
 Since the Hrutfiord farm includes an unnamed creek that flows directly into the harbor, Don and family chose to be early adopters of farm planning services offered by the Whatcom Conservation District (WCD) way back in 1996.

 The Whatcom Conservation District is dedicated to helping Whatcom County farmers to overcome barriers and support local agriculture.
 As part of this goal we have launched Manure Link!

 WCD will maintain this program to help connect manure producers with people seeking manure.
 Manure Link is a simple way to recycle valuable nutrients and organic matter from farms with surplus to others who need it.

 Visit our Manure Link Page to learn more and explore the resource.

-Thank you to all who joined us for a habitat restoration work party along Tenmile Creek Saturday morning!
+Thank you to the 39 volunteers who joined us for a habitat restoration work party along Tenmile Creek Saturday morning!

 Together they planted over 300 native trees and shrubs along the creek that will one day grow into a healthy forest for salmon.
 Once established, the native vegatation will shade the stream and stabilize the stream bank, keeping the water cool and clear.
 Thank you to the landowners for working alongside them on their beautiful property to restore salmon habitat!